The 32x Series

 So, either this pen was manufactured with a mistaken imprint, or a 222 body was modified to fit this 322.
 Both pens do share the same diameter at 1.25 cm.
 But, if the barrel was taken from a 22x series push knob and turned into a simple button filler then the threads underneath the blind cap should have been made out of black hard rubber.
 This is not the case with our pen - the threads are made of one single continuous piece of platinum lined celluloid.
 This particular pen was purchased from France where, the owner believes, Montblanc pens often came in uncommon variations.
 This is interesting because I once had a 222 PL from France and it did not have a push knob but instead had a push button!

 First, we have a 322 in the mesmerizing platinum lined (PL) colour, belonging to Kawuska.
 It has the outlined cap and simple clip like the 32x ought to, but the nib and filler system are not as expected.
 First, the nib is one found on piston filler tier-3 pens from the 1950s.
-This 322 should have a "warranted 14 KAR" imprint inscribed with an 'a' to denote the small size of the pen.
+This 322 should have a "warranted 14 KAR" imprint inscribed with an 'a' to denote the small size of the pen (like the brown 322 pictured below).
 But, it is not uncommon for nibs to have been replaced during a professional service that might have taken place back in the day.

 Next, we have a modest-but-classic plain black hard rubber 324 that belonged to me at one time.
 Over the years ebonite starts to oxidise and turn to a chocolate brown, as seen here.
 The nib on this pen is correct to the model but different from the typical vintage Montblanc nibs.
 Instead of bearing the "M" for Montblanc inscription, the 32x series has a warranted nib inscribed with 'a', 'b', or 'c', depending on the size of the pen.
 Size 'a' is the smallest and is found on the 322, while size 'c' is the largest and found on the 326.
 This 324 has the 'b' nib as would be expected of this mid-sized #4 pen.
 This particular one is quite flexible!
 The Stoffhaas imprint on its cap signifies that this pen was sold by the Montblanc-exclusive stationer Stöffhaas in the 1920s and 30s at one of its boutiques in Germany, Spain, Paris, or London.